 Moderator: Brig.
 Gen. Pete Fesler, Deputy Director of Operations, Headquarters North American Aerospace Defense Command, Peterson Air Force Base

-Featured Guests: Justin Land, Program Director, Global Citizenship, DOW, Scotty Blankenship, Senior Director of Procurement, Tyson Foods, Claudine Zukowski, Global Disaster Relief Coordinator and Director of Children's Safe Drinking Water Program, Procter and Gamble
+Featured Guests: Justin Land, Program Director, Global Citizenship, DOW, Scotty Blankenship, Senior Director, Procurement, Tyson Foods, Inc., Claudine Zukowski, Director, Children's Safe Drinking Water Program, Procter & Gamble

 The disruptions caused by the pandemic forced every leader to reflect on how corporations should respond to disasters.
 Leaders had to both ensure the safety of their employees and customers as well as operate their business as closely as they could under normal circumstances.
 This taught many leaders how to be resilient in the face of disaster and implement learned lessons for future success.